Meet the Young Farmers & Ranchers Committee

 Amber grew up on her family's ranch near Warwick, N.D.
 Kevin was raised on his great grandparents' homestead near Adams, N.D.
 In 2021, the couple was handed the reigns of Amber's father's ranch after his unexpected passing.
 Since then, they have been proud to continue the legacy the Jacobson farm put into motion generations ago.

-They say they have learned a great deal through trial and error and from leaning on helpful friends, neighbors and collegues.
-"Because of the guidance we have recieved, we know the importance of being a resource to others and building a sense of community.
-We look forward to the chance to connect with others, gain knowlege and serve North Dakota agriculture."
+They say they have learned a great deal through trial and error and from leaning on helpful friends, neighbors, and colleagues.
+"Because of the guidance we have received, we know the importance of being a resource to others and building a sense of community.
+We look forward to the chance to connect with others, gain knowledge, and serve North Dakota agriculture."

 District 5